nightmechanic/ADR1399E_ref_board/README.md

 - With 4mm and 2mm Banana socket pairs
 - With an (optional) internal refernce cover, to, somewhat, thermally isolate the refernce "island" from the rest

-Note that top/lid 3d printing may require supports for the screw head recesses
+Note that top/lid 3d printing may require supports for the screw head recesses Th einternal refernce cover will need supports